gurneetbedi/gurneetbedi/README.md

 - 👋 Hi, I’m @gurneetbedi
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data engineering and Data Analytics
-- 🌱 I’m currently learning Machine Learning algorithms
+- 🌱 I’m currently work as a SQL Developer
 - 📫 You can reach me at gurneetbedi@gmail.com

 <!---